nottrobin/docs/src/en/help-oracle.md

 | Ubuntu 16.04 LTS | amd64  | Xenial  |
 | Ubuntu 17.04     | amd64  | Zesty   |

-!!!
-Warning:
+[note=caution]
 In particular, Ubuntu 16.10 (Yakkety) should not be used with Juju.
+[/note]

 Since Juju uses charms to install applications, the Ubuntu series you need are those that the charms were written for.
 If unsure, it is recommended to add the two most recent LTS releases.

-!!!
-Note:
+[note]
 At time of writing, Trusty and Xenial are the two most recent Ubuntu LTS releases.
+[/note]

 Select a compatible image from among the official Ubuntu images (orange Ubuntu logo), accept Oracle's terms and conditions, and click 'Install'.
 Repeat the